etherscan-io/bitshares.foundation/worker.md

 (starting 1.
 March 2019).
 This fee is applicable for each outgoing payment and will be accounted for publicly for each worker.

+*Remark 3*
+If not otherwise mentioned in the specific worker proposal, invoices must be posted to the BBF (either via email to invoice@bitshares.foundation or uploaded to the accounting website) within two months of the handover of the delivery (e.g. when a sprint or milestone has been completed).
+After this timeframe has passed, the delivery will be considered a volunteer contribution.

 ### Escrow Worker Model

 The purpose of escrow workers is to ensure proper payment for the work